2.142.2 Service Catalog Management Process and Procedures

 The Service Owner develops and maintains required artifacts adhering to the Service Level Management, Knowledge Management, Design Coordination, Service Portfolio Management and Change Management processes.
 Adheres to Service Level Management, Knowledge Management, and Change Management processes for required service documentation.

-If the type of CR is to add a service that is already in the catalog, the Service Catalog Manager notifies the requester that the service already exists, where they can find it, closes the CR and the process ends.
+If the type of Enhance is to add a service that is already in the catalog, the Service Catalog Manager notifies the requester that the service already exists, where they can find it, the process ends.
 Service Catalog Manager

 Service Owner